 "Felice leans close.
-Her hand holding mine is too but my hand to but not hand go tight tight.
-I try to say with my mouth to come nearer, eyes are bigger than the ceiling fixture.
+Her hand holding mine is too tight.
+I try to say with my mouth to come nearer.
+Her eyes are bigger than the light fixture on the ceiling.
 She asks me was it him.

-"They need me to say his name so they can go after Take away his sample case with Rochelle and Bernadine and Faye inside.
+"They need me to say his name so they can go after him.
+Take away his sample case with Rochelle and Bernadine and Faye inside.
 I know his name but mama won't tell.
 The world rocked from a stick beneath my hand, Felice.
 There in that room with the ice sign in the window.
 Felice puts her ear on my lips and I scream it to her.
 I think I am screaming it.
 I think I am.